 With biodiversity the theme of World Environment Day (WED) this year, the ministry of environment, forest and climate change (MoEFCC) will launch ‘Nagar Van’ (city forest) scheme on June 5.

-A school nursery yojna is also proposed on pilot basis for five years.
-Under this scheme, it is proposed to create small nurseries in schools involving students from class six to nine.
+A school nursery yojna is also proposed on a pilot basis for five years.
+Under this scheme, it is proposed to create small nurseries in schools involving students from classes six to nine.